openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

     .onReady(() =>{
        // Create a CanvasGradient object with radial gradient colors. let grad = this.context.createRadialGradient(200,200,50, 200,200,200)
-       // Set the gradient color stop for the CanvasGradient object, including the offset and color. grad.addColorStop(0.0, '#E87361');
+       // Set the gradient color stop for the CanvasGradient object, including the offset and colors. grad.addColorStop(0.0, '#E87361');
        grad.addColorStop(0.5, '#FFFFF0');
        grad.addColorStop(1.0, '#BDDB69');